walterhiggins/WMPJS/README.md

 Move back a couple of steps and watch the show as 5 fireworks are launched one after another.
 The show should end after the 5th firewok has launched.
 You can change the number of fireworks launched by changing the second parameter.

-### Naming Functions
-You might have noticed something unusual about the *launch()* function in the listing above.
-In the listing 10.1 we created the launch function like this:

-    var launch = function() {
-        ...
-    };

-...
-This style of creating functions is what we've been using so far in this book.
-We declare a variable then assign a *function expression* to the variable.
-But in listing 10.2 we create the function like this:

-    function launch(){
-       ...
-    }

-...
-This style of creating functions is called a *function declaration* .
-It's called a function declaration because the *function* keyword is the first word on the line.
-When you create a function this way you *must* give the function a name.
-The name is written between the `function` keyword and the parameters section.
-What's the difference between a function expression assigned to a variable (what we've seen so far) and a function declaration?
-When we say `var launch = function(){}` we aren't giving the function itself a name, we're just assigning it to a variable, but when we say `function launch(){}` then the function itself is given a name which it knows about and can use.

 #### Me, a name I call myself...
-One of the ways in which a function can use its own name is to call itself.
 A function which calls itself is called a *recursive* function.
 Recursive functions can be very powerful.
 They can be used for visiting all of files and folders on a hard drive or drawing pretty fractal diagrams.
-Recursion is beyond the scope of this book but imagine a computer program which controls a robot arm that opens a Russian Doll and keeps opening any Russian Dolls inside that until there are no more Russian Dolls inside.
+Recursion is beyond the scope of this book so I won't go into great detail.
+To get a taste for what recursion is about, imagine a computer program which controls a robot arm that opens a Russian Doll and keeps opening any Russian Dolls inside that until there are no more Russian Dolls inside.
 The code for such a program might read like this:

     function openRussianDoll( doll ){
       console.log( doll.size );